 2. The Law Only Applies to Vehicles with an Active Warranty

-The California Lemon Law applies only if the vehicle you bought still has a warranty.
+The law applies only if the vehicle you bought still has a warranty.
 The problem must be discovered within 18 months or 18,000 miles after purchase, or within the timeframe specified by the warranty.
 Furthermore, if the problem you’ve identified is specifically not covered in the warranty, the Lemon Law may not apply.

 3. Used and Leased Vehicles are Covered Too